 Also during my PhD, I study the neural bases of homing.
 Animals care about their homes.
 It is a place with a very strong positive valence associated to kin and safety.
 Animals are capable of returning home.
 We make use of the lab-rat’s strong attachment to its home cage in order to study whether mammals maintain an online representation of the direction towards home, a home vector.

 Almost at the end of my PhD I began studying navigation in a complementary behavioral context, an inter-species role playing game.
-By developing a novel behavioral paradigm in neuroscience, playing ‘Hide and Seek’ with rats, we are able to study mammalian play in the context of role playing and research its neural bases.
+By developing a novel behavioral paradigm in neuroscience, playing ‘Hide and Seek’ with rats (Science, 2019), we are able to study mammalian play in the context of role playing and research its neural bases.
 We played ‘Hide and Seek’ with rats, and found that they acquired the game easily and played by the rules.

 Weakly electric fish are able to sense their environments using a self generated electric field.
 Sensors of their skin allow them to measure how conductive or resistive objects in the water perturb this field, generating an electric image.